 When you do get to the sixth generation, you continue on to the seventh by moving to a new chart.
 For example, take person 16, the first line under the 6th generation column (the most top-right "slot").
-See the box to the right of this line (see Figure 3 below)?
+See the box to the right of this line?